typhoon-docker/docker-network/README.md

 # docker-network

 This example shows that a container can have access to another container within its network even when no port is exposed.
-But the host doesn't have access to this port
+But the host doesn't have access to this port.

+By default, every containers within the same compose file are in the same network `<folder of the docker-compose.yml>_default`.

 ```
 $ docker-compose up